 Foods to eat

-A variety of foods have anti-inflammatory properties.
-These include foods that are high in antioxidants and polyphenols, such as:
+A variety of foods are known to have anti-inflammatory properties.
+These include foods that are high in antioxidants and polyphenols, like:

 - olive oil

-- fatty fish, such as salmon, sardines, and mackerel
+- fatty fish, like salmon, sardines, and mackerel

 - fruits, especially cherries, blueberries, and oranges